yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 11. Select **Save** on the toolbar of the Data Classification window.
 It may take several minutes for the save to complete.

     ![Save the updates to the classified columns list.](media/ads-data-discovery-and-classification-save.png "Save")

-    > **NOTE**: This feature is still in preview.
+    >**Note**: This feature is still in preview.
 If you receive an error when saving, try returning to the Advanced Data Security blade, and selecting the Data Discovery & Classification tile again to see the results.

 12. When the save completes, select the **Overview** tab on the Data Discovery & Classification blade to view a report with a full summary of the database classification state.